Brikaa/contributions-getter/README.md

 # contributions-getter

-A JavaScript/TypeScript library that gets all of the repositories a user has contributed to since their account creation
+A JavaScript/TypeScript library that gets all of the GitHub repositories a user has contributed to since their account creation

 # Example usage